HowProgrammingWorks/SelfAssessment/Skills/DotNET.md

   - .NET for `WebAssembly`
   - Custom middleware development
 - Cloud and Microservices
-  - Integration with cloud platforms (Azure, AWS) 👂 heard
+  - Integration with cloud platforms (Azure, AWS) 🖐️ used
-  - Microservices architecture 🎓 known
+  - Microservices architecture 🖐️ used
   - Containerization with Docker 🎓 known
   - Kubernetes for orchestration
   - Serverless computing 👂 heard
 - C# Development
-  - C# syntax and language fundamentals 🖐️ used
+  - C# syntax and language fundamentals 🙋 explained
   - Advanced C# features (LINQ, async/await, delegates, events) 🖐️ used
   - Reflection and dynamic programming 🎓 known
   - Data types and collections 🖐️ used
-  - Generics and extension methods 🎓 known
+  - Generics and extension methods 🖐️ used
-  - Attributes and annotations 👂 heard
+  - Attributes and annotations 🖐️ used
   - Interoperability with other .NET languages
 - `F#` Development
   - `F#` syntax and language fundamentals